Quaha/Search-Trees/README.md

 Implementing basic search trees.

 ## How to build a project
 Clone this repository and create a `build` folder in its root directory.
-Launch the console from this folder and register `cmake..`.
+Launch the console from this folder and input `cmake..`.

 ## Technology stack
 - C++